 - Only currently enrolled students of Southern State Community College may initiate the establishment of a new student organization.

 - A student club or organization application must be completed and submitted to the Coordinator of Student Activities for approval (see attached application form).

-- Must supply a current list of officers and advisors on file in the Office of the VP of Student Affairs and Enrollment Management (see attached Fact Sheet form).
+- Must supply a current list of officers and advisors to the Department of Student Affairs (see attached Fact Sheet form).

 - Submit a list of goals, objectives, and major service projects to the Coordinator of Student Activities for approval.

-- Submit a constitution to the Coordinator of Student Activities to be taken to President’s Council by the VP of Student Affairs for approval.
+- Submit a constitution to the Coordinator of Student Activities to be taken to President's Council by the Dean of Student Affairs for approval.

 - Any organization should have a minimum of ten members.